haidaoxiaofei/haidaoxiaofei.github.io/_posts/2014-11-22-uber-gps-log-articles.md

 [Uber: Mapping Prostitution and “The Walk of Shame”](http://dataconomy.com/uber-mapping-prostitution-and-the-walk-of-shame/) introduces two results from Uber's data scientists.
 Both are interesting and impressive.

 PS: Uber has[ an official blog](http://blog.uber.com/uberdata/) to list some news about there data.
-To us it is just a kind of show off (WE HAVE DATA!!!).
+To us it is just a kind of showing off (WE HAVE DATA!!!).
 You can learn more about Uber there.

   -------------------------------------------